 - Believes that men should be in control and powerful and that women should be passive and submissive.

 - Has hit, pushed, choked, restrained, kicked, or physically abused you.

 - Your family and friends have warned you about the person or told you they were worried for your safety.

 If any of these warning signs are present in your relationship, it is very important to talk with someone you trust NOW, or Contact Us for advice and/or referral information.

 - You are not alone.

 Our society often glorifies violence, but then looks the other way and rejects those who are victims of violence, especially victims of interpersonal or sexual violence.
 Because of this attitude, many people are so ashamed of having been battered that they will not tell even their closest friends.
-The abuser often isolates the victim or threatens her with harm if she does tell anyone.
+The abuser often isolates the victim or threatens them with harm if they tell anyone.
 As a result, many victims think that they are the only one involved with an abuser.
 It is a great relief to find out there are many others dealing with abuse.

 - The abuse is not your fault.

 Everyone’s heard the phrase, “You made me do it,” or “You pressed my buttons,” or “You’ve got to learn who’s boss.”
 All too often the abuser will blame the victim for the abuse.
 The guilt placed on the victim is a tremendous burden and is the number one cause for lower self-image in victims.
 Perpetrators are always responsible for their actions.
 The abuse is not the fault of the victim.